BillyGalbreath/Guithium/docs/api/element/image.md

 Image is an element to display a Texture on a Screen.

 ### Position
-This is the position on the screen in scaled pixels where 0,0 is the top left of the screen.
+This is the position on the screen in scaled pixels where 0,0 is at the anchor + offset.

 Omitting the position will default to `0.0, 0.0`.